HyperUpscale/self-hosted-ai-starter-kit-CUDA/README.md

 ONLY UPDATED THE DOCKER COMPOSE FILE SO IT WILL INSTALL EVERYTHING

 Thanks to
 https://dev.to/ajeetraina/running-ollama-with-docker-compose-and-gpus-lkn
+for the YML update
+And Deepseek chat for applying it :)

 This is a GPU-optimized fork of the **Self-hosted AI Starter Kit**, designed for CUDA-enabled systems.
 It combines n8n, Ollama, Qdrant, and PostgreSQL to create a powerful local AI development environment.